jsitarski/bindata/manual.md

 :   A sequence of unsigned 32bit big endian integers.
 The number of
     integers is given by the value of `:len`

-The BinData declaration matches the English description closely.
+TheJBinData declaration matches the English description closely.
 Compare the above declaration with the equivalent `#unpack` code to read such a data record.